Gainesville, Mississippi: Decline

-Gainesville began to experience decline in the latter half of the 19th Century, due largely to the emergence of railroads as a means for timber transportation.
+Gainesville began to suffer decline in the latter half of the 19th century, due largely to the emergence of railroads as a means for timber transportation.
 When a major rail-line bypassed the town by ten miles, residents began to leave the area in search of better jobs.

 NASA

-In 1961, NASA first began considering the area for a research and development center, which would later become the Stennis Space Center.
-Several of Gainesville's abandoned buildings were utilized by NASA in the early days of its ownership.
+In 1961, NASA first began considering the area for a research and development center.
+This later was developed as the Stennis Space Center.
+Several of Gainesville's abandoned buildings were used by NASA in the early days after it acquired the area.

 Legacy

 The rise and fall of Gainesville is remembered as one of the more dramatic examples of post-Civil War/Industrial Revolution effects in Mississippi.
-The story of Gainesville's decline is one shared by many communities and towns at the time, which experienced sudden population shifts due to a growing railroad industry bypassing the once thriving settlements.
+The story of Gainesville's decline is one shared by many communities and towns at the time, which underwent rapid population shifts after a growing railroad industry bypassed once thriving settlements.

 At its peak, Gainesville boasted a courthouse and numerous homes and other structures of historical significance.
 According to NASA's Cultural Resources Center, other elements of the town were described as:

 "...a hotel called the Gainesville Exchange, a track for horse racing, one or more coffee houses, two barrooms, two drug stores, a Masonic Lodge, shops, stables, brick factories, a telegraph office, dry dock facilities, a steamboat landing, stores for distilling turpentine and other resinous products, and, of course, saw mills."

-As late as 1962, many of the original buildings remained, and were utilized by NASA for various purposes, including the Rouchon House- an old fishing lodge- where the first flag-raising ceremony took place.
-However, today, almost none of the town's original structures remain (with some exceptions; see below section).
+As late as 1962, many of these historic buildings remained.
+NASA used some of them for various purposes, including the Rouchon House, an old fishing lodge.
+NASA held the first flag-raising ceremony here.

+In the early 21st century, however, almost none of the town's original structures remains.
+(See below section for exceptions).
 A pictorial history of old photographs is maintained on NASA's website.

-People and places

-The followings is a list of documented residents and/or structures once located in Gainesville, as recorded by NASA Cultural Resources: